jirutka/rsql-parser/README.md

 This is a complete and thoroughly tested parser for RSQL written in [JavaCC](http://javacc.java.net/) and Java.
 Since RSQL is a superset of the FIQL, it can be used for parsing FIQL as well.

-RSQL-parser can be used with [RSQL-hibernate](https://github.com/jirutka/rsql-hibernate) library to translate RSQL expression to Hibernate’s Criteria query (it’s written for 1.x version of the parser though).
+RSQL-parser can be used with [RSQL-hibernate](https://github.com/jirutka/rsql-hibernate), library to translate RSQL expression to Hibernate’s Criteria query (it’s written for 1.x version of the parser though), or [RSQL-MongoDB](https://github.com/jirutka/rsql-mongodb-morphia).

 Grammar and semantic